-Read closely and annotate the unit plan and unit test.
+- Read and annotate the unit test.
 Identify what question stems and vocabulary you need to weave into class to set students up for success.

-- Race: How do race and class affect the notion of the American Dream?
+- How do race and class affect the notion of The American Dream?

-- Assimilation: Should blacks celebrate their differences from whites or join the dominant white culture?
+- Should blacks celebrate their differences from whites or assimilate into the dominant white culture?